pratyut121/Time-Series-Analysis/README.md

 The parameters of the ARIMA model are defined as follows:

-p: The number of lag observations included in the model, also called the lag order.
+p: The number of lag observations included in the model, also called the lag order

 d: The number of times that the raw observations are differenced, also called the degree of differencing.

 q: The size of the moving average window, also called the order of moving average.